Demaryius Thomas: 2015 season

-On March 3, 2015, the Denver Broncos placed the franchise tag ($12.823 million) on Thomas.
+On March 3, 2015, the Broncos placed the franchise tag ($12.823 million) on Thomas.
 Reports indicated that the tag was non-exclusive, which meant that Thomas could negotiate with other teams, and the Broncos held the right to match any offer, or receive two first-round picks as compensation.

-On July 15, 2015, Thomas signed a five-year, $70 million contract extension with the Broncos, just hours before the deadline for franchise players.
+On July 15, Thomas signed a five-year, $70 million contract extension with the Broncos, just hours before the deadline for franchise players.
 The deal was similar in structure to Dez Bryant's contract extension with the Dallas Cowboys.
 Bryant was also franchise tagged and signed just hours before Thomas.
 He was also drafted just two picks after Thomas, going 24th overall in the 2010 NFL draft.
-Between Peyton Manning struggling with a plantar fasciitis injury and Brock Osweiler never having a career start before the season, Thomas's production dropped, but he still had 105 receptions for 1,304 receiving yards and six receiving touchdowns.
+Between Peyton Manning struggling with a plantar fasciitis injury and Brock Osweiler never having a career start before the season, Thomas' production dropped, but he still had 105 receptions for 1,304 yards and six touchdowns.

 After a 60-yard performance in the 19–13 victory over the Baltimore Ravens in the season opener, Thomas recorded eight receptions for 116 yards in the 31–24 Thursday Night Football victory over the Kansas City Chiefs in Week 2.
-In a Week 6 overtime victory over the Cleveland Browns, he had 10 receptions for 111 receiving yards.
-He followed that up with eight receptions for 168 receiving yards in the 29–10 victory over the Green Bay Packers in Week 8.
+During a Week 6 overtime victory over the Cleveland Browns, he had 10 receptions for 111 yards.
+Thomas followed that up with eight receptions for 168 yards in the 29–10 victory over the Green Bay Packers in Week 8.
 Following a Week 10 loss to the Kansas City Chiefs, where Peyton Manning was benched for a stint in favor of Brock Osweiler, Thomas's production slightly dropped.
 From Weeks 10 to 15, he averaged 61.8 yards per game but scored four receiving touchdowns in that stretch.
 In a Week 15 loss to the Pittsburgh Steelers, he recorded his only game of the 2015 season with two receiving touchdowns.
-In the regular season finale, a 27–20 victory over the San Diego Chargers, he had five receptions for 117 receiving yards and a 72-yard receiving touchdown from Osweiler on the second play from scrimmage.
+During the regular season finale, a 27–20 victory over the San Diego Chargers, he had five receptions for 117 yards and a 72-yard touchdown from Osweiler on the second play from scrimmage.
 The game saw Manning return from the bench to help edge the Broncos to victory.

-The Broncos finished the season 12–4 and earned the #1 seed for the AFC playoffs.
-The Broncos defeated the Pittsburgh Steelers in the Divisional Round by a score of 23–16 and the New England Patriots in the AFC Championship by a score of 20–18 to make it to Super Bowl 50, where they defeated the Carolina Panthers by a score of 24–10 to give Thomas his first Super Bowl title.
+The Broncos finished the season with a 12–4 record and earned the #1-seed in the AFC.
+They defeated the Pittsburgh Steelers in the Divisional Round by a score of 23–16 and the New England Patriots in the AFC Championship Game by a score of 20–18 to make it to Super Bowl 50, where the Broncos defeated the Carolina Panthers by a score of 24–10 to give Thomas his first Super Bowl title.
 Thomas had one catch for eight yards in the Super Bowl.
 He was ranked 62nd by his fellow players on the NFL Top 100 Players of 2015 list.